pk-codebox-evo/webmaker-suite/README.md

 these will skip the cloning and npm install processes, respectively, in case you need to only run certain parts of the installer.

+6. --fullclone

+This will do a full clone of all repositories and their submodules for those who desire having that history available, otherwise it performs a shallow clone of all repositories and their submodules.

 **Step 3**: Go make some coffee, this'll run for a while (around 15 minutes, but depending on your machine and internet connection, anywhere between 10 and 20 minutes)

 After installation completes, the whole suite can be fired up with `node run` (read the next section before running it, though.
 There are some details you need to know before you type those two words).